yoyoberenguer/SCROLL/README.md

-2) Numpy arrays or memoryviewslice (memory buffer types) are also providing good performances and gives easy access to the texture's pixels (with row and column indexing). eg buffer[row, column, 0] pointing to a pixel RGB or RGBA model
+2) Numpy arrays or memoryviewslice (memory buffer types) are also providing good performances and gives easy access to the texture's pixels (with row and column indexing). eg buffer[row, column, 0] pointing to a red pixel

 Other methods such as TRANSPOSE and STACKING are not essential but could be very useful in certain circumstances for image processing.